 In a previous post, I briefly shared that I am a devotee of the Ifa spiritual system.
-But that post was primarily dedicated to discussing why I practice Haitian vodou.
-In this post I share more about how I got started in Ifa and how my journey has unfolded.
+But that post was primarily dedicated to discussing why I practice Haitian Vodou.
+In this post, I share more about how I got started in Ifa and how my journey has unfolded.

-Both Ifa and Haitian vodou are African-derived spiritual practices.
+Both Ifa and Haitian Vodou are African-derived spiritual practices.
 Ifa is a spiritual system that has been practiced among the Yoruba people of Nigeria since ancient times.
-In fact, major components of the Ifa corpus are practiced in vodou, hoodoo, Candomblé, Santería, and many other spiritual systems throughout the African diaspora.
+In fact, major components of the Ifa corpus are practiced in Vodou, hoodoo, Candomblé, Santería, and many other spiritual systems throughout the African diaspora.

 I was led to both of these systems after a spiritual awakening experience that I had in 2016.
-After leaving Christianity during that time in my spiritual journey I started studying various world religions.
+After leaving Christianity during that time in my spiritual journey, I started studying various world religions.
 Ifa is one spiritual practice that continuously came up in my studies.
-While I didn’t immediately become an Ifa devotee after leaving Christianity, my studies eventually led me to reverting to this path.
+While I didn’t immediately become an Ifa devotee after leaving Christianity, my studies eventually led me to revert to this path.

 And yes, this was a reversion (not conversion) experience for me because it was part of my ancestral lineage.
 That means that it was already in my DNA.
 I simply had to rediscover it.